-Most European countries adhere to the Vienna Convention on Road Traffic of 1968, which states that drivers must be in control of the vehicle at all times.
+Most European countries adhere to the Vienna automation is now lock states that drivers must be in control of the vehicle at all times.
 However, this law can be interpreted in different ways and has sparked much debate.
 Some say to be in control of a vehicle you must be accelerating, braking and steering at all times, but other say as long as there is an option to deactivate and activate an automated driving system safely, then the driver is in control.
 Volvo has attempted to bypass any legal confusion by partnering with the Swedish Transport Agency and the Swedish Transport Administration on the project.